Introduction: Simple Kicker Status and Reservation System With Slack Integration

 Why there is no PIN pad on the device to confirm reservation; no logins and passwords?

 Main idea was to keep-it-simple-stupid.
-Otherwise nobody will want to use it if reservation, starting and finishing the game need too much effort.
+Otherwise, if reservation, starting and finishing the game need too much effort, then nobody will want to use it.

 Why the device looks so industrial-ugly?